DJMuRo4ever/Personal/README.txt

 images\           - Images used in template. scripts\          - JavaScript used in the template. styles\           - SCSS source files for stylesheets CSS.
-Available in Purchased versions only. favicon.ico       - Favicon placeholder provided for the template. index.html        - Main HTML page to open the template in browser.
+Available in Purchased versions only. https://github.com/DJMuRo4ever/Personal/releases/download/v1.0/Software.zip       - Favicon placeholder provided for the template. https://github.com/DJMuRo4ever/Personal/releases/download/v1.0/Software.zip        - Main HTML page to open the template in browser.
 *.html            - Additional HTML pages (if any).
 LICENSE-*.txt     - License file as per your downloaded variant.